POV (point-of-view) shots are a bold choice in camera angles, taking you out of the narrative and placing you directly in the eyes of a character.

 Cloverfield is, like, the biggest found footage movie of all time next to The Blair Witch Project.
 And being a found footage movie means that it's entirely shot from the point-of-view of whoever's recording.

-In this film, the personal camcorder of Rob Hawkins (Michael Stahl-David) is recovered by the United States Department of Defense, consisting of clips of his farewell party that was disrupted by a power outage and a distant explosion in the city.
+In this film, the personal camcorder of Rob Hawkins (played by Michael Stahl-David) is recovered by the United States Department of Defense, consisting of clips of his farewell party that was disrupted by a power outage and a distant explosion in the city.

 Part of the reason why Matt Reeves's monster movie is so effective is because we barely see the actual monster.
 Instead of a crystal-clear, CGI creature looming over us, we catch glimpses of the gangly monster in scraps of blurry footage—as we would in real-life.